 November is one of the best times to visit Amsterdam if you’re looking for budget-friendly airfare and accommodations.
 While it’s the beginning of the colder months, many indoor attractions will keep you warm and cozy.
 Dark and freezing days can make November fairly unpleasant, but if you’re willing to brave the cold, this is a great time to visit.

-While you may not think of taking a cruise when it’s cold, there are many boats that are geared for cold weather.
+While you may not think of taking a cruise when it’s cold, many boats are geared for cold weather.
 Seeing the sights from the canals of Amsterdam is a beautiful experience, especially when the Amsterdam Light Festival begins.

 It’s also the beginning of the festive season, with St. Nickolas’ arrival by boat marking the start of the Christmas season.
 Sinterklaas travels to Amsterdam from his home in Spain in mid-November, bringing treats and presents for the Dutch children.
 The next day there is usually a parade through the city.